hyunminkang/autogradescoper/docs/use_cases/example_assignment.md

 ### Input Argument Files

 The input arguments for each test case are stored in the `args/` directory.
 Each line represents a single argument that is passed to the function to be evaluated.
-The number of arguments must match to the number of arguments used in the function to be evaluated.
+The number of arguments must match the number of arguments used in the function to be evaluated.

 In this example assignment, the function `mypexp()` takes four arguments: `x`, `rate`, `lower.tail`, and `log.p`.
 Each argument must be specified in separate lines, in the format of `[type]:[value]` as in the following `args/test.1.args` file.